 - More and more accounting firms are embracing technology and the cloud.

-- Using Microsoft Azure to access your office from any location.
+- Using Microsoft Azure that can be to access your office from any location.

-- There’s an opportunity to adopt efficient and effective ways of working.
+- There’s an opportunity to adopt efficient and also effective ways of working.

 - Recalling how books used to be done with old-school technology.

-- Business intelligence and analytics for small business.
+- Business intelligence and analytics for small businesses.

-- Xero enables real-time processing of business transactions.
+- Xero enables real-time processing for business transactions.

 - Accountants and other professionals can make decisions must faster for better results.